obsidiandynamics/zerolog/README.md

 There are two subtle problems with this approach.
 Firstly, `String.format()` will be unconditionally evaluated, irrespective of whether logging is enabled.
 This can be rather costly.
 Secondly, the penalty for getting the format specifiers wrong is severe — `format()` will throw an `IllegalFormatException`.
 The last thing you need when logging an error or a warning is to have the log call bail on you.

-Zlg uses a safe form of `String.format()` (called `SafeFormat.format()`) which is tolerant to format errors, printing the description of the error along with the original format string and arguments.
+Zlg uses a safe form of `String.format()` (called `SafeFormat.format()`) which is tolerant of format errors, printing the description of the error along with the original format string and arguments.
 It looks like this:

 ```
 11:29:43.425 INF [main]: WARNING - could not format 'Pi is %d' with args [3.14]: